 If you are wondering how to book Char Dham Yatra, the process is now easier than ever.
 You can either book it online or go through a trusted Char Dham tour package provider.
 Many travel agencies offer complete packages that include transportation, accommodation, meals, and even local guides.
 These Char Dham tour packages can be customized based on your budget, the number of days, and your travel preferences.

 Before starting the yatra, it is mandatory to register.
-The Char Dham yatra from Haridwar registration can be done online through the official website of the Uttarakhand government or at designated registration centers.
+The Char Dham tour from Haridwar registration can be done online through the official website of the Uttarakhand government or at designated registration centers.
 The registration is free and ensures your safety during the journey.
 After successful registration, you will receive a Yatra e-pass that needs to be shown at various checkpoints.

 For those who prefer a comfortable and guided trip, you can book Char Dham Yatra from Haridwar or go for premium group tours that take care of all your needs.
 These options are a little more expensive but save time and energy, especially for senior citizens or people with health issues.
 You can also find budget Char Dham yatra packages that cover only transport and stay, allowing you to explore at your own pace.